 By removing dissolved elements and bacteria from your well water, it should be safe to use for watering plants or for other purposes in your home.

-By now, you have a better idea of what to look out for in your well water.
+Now you have a better idea of what to look out for in your well water.
 If you have any concerns, you should test your well water before using it on the plants in your garden.
-It probably wouldn’t hurt to test your well water regularly in the future as well.